relaycoder/konro/README.md

 ## 5. The 5-Minute Recipe: A Quick Start

-Let's build a simple, relational blog database from scratch.
+Let's build a simple, relational blog database from scratch, complete with managed timestamps and soft deletes.

 **Step 1: Define the Recipe (`src/schema.ts`)**
 Create a single source of truth for your entire database structure.
 Konro will infer your TypeScript types from this object.